A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Among The Trees, Birch Island

-Experience luxury camping in the peaceful boreal forest of Birch Island, 15 minutes from Manitoulin Island.
+Experience luxury camping in the peaceful boreal forest of Birch Island, just a short drive from Manitoulin Island and Killarney Provincial Park.

-Choose from two cozy glamping domes that offer scenic forest views, skylights and modern home comforts like a full mini kitchen.
+Cozy glamping domes offer scenic forest views, skylights and modern home comforts like a full mini kitchen, electricity and a private shower.
 Book a fishing charter or boating tour and enjoy paddling and hiking.
-The glamping domes can be your home base to visit Manitoulin Island or Killarney Provincial Park.

 Operates year-round.